jorgenschumann/InitialEnterprise/README.md

   * shows a complex implementation of all DDD modules and techniques without any technical compromise
   * demonstrate advanced techniques
-  * Representation of well-developed code that you can use in production
+  * representation of well-developed code that you can use in production

 ### Concepts Backend